 Stelljes is the author of Service-Learning and Community Engagement: Toward Long-term Developmental Social Concern and his engagement model has been widely published.
 He has authored an array of journal articles on placing students intellectual and developmental needs at the center of the learning endeavor, service-learning, community based learning, education policy reform measures, impacts of alternative breaks and measures of the efficacy of college based tutoring and mentoring programs.

-He is a graduate of James Madison University (Bachelor of Science and Master of Education) and the College of William and Mary (Doctor of Philosophy in Educational Policy).
+He is a graduate of the College of William and Mary with an earned PhD in Educational Policy.
 In 2008 Drew was selected as an inaugural member of the Engagement Academy for University Leaders.
 He is previosuly Associate Editor of the VA Engage Journal and he serves as Co-Chair of the VA Engage Network.
 He has held an executive board seat on a variety of local non-profits and on the Governor’s Advisory for National and Community Service where he chaired the annual selection process for statewide Americorps funding.
-He teaches a class on Social Foundations of Edcuation, he is the faculty member for the Washington Office Summer Institute on Leadership and Community Engagement and he teaches the class Urban Education: Policy, Practice and Leadership through the W&M DC Office.
+He teaches a class on Social Foundations of Education, he is the faculty member for the Washington Office Summer Institute on Leadership and Community Engagement and he teaches the class Urban Education: Policy, Practice and Leadership through the W&M DC Office.
 Drew consults on topics ranging from the creation of civic engagement on college campuses, service-learning and student development in the college years.
-Stelljes is a regular blogger for thr Huffington Post.
+Stelljes is a regular blogger for the Huffington Post.
 He has guest lectured, presented or consulted for 20 schools.
 He and his wife, Amy, have three children, Emma Grace, Braden Eberhardt and Elizabeth Marie.
 They live in Williamsburg, Virginia.